1984vc/website/content/docs/founders-handbook/safe-vs-priced-round.md

 1. Simple: A SAFE is Simpler and less onerous (you won't negotiate  founder vesting/option pool/etc).
 2. Round Flexibility: while a priced round often has a minimum and a maximum dollars raised, a SAFE doesn’t have a notion of the round, allowing the founder to collect signatures one by one.

-## More Control
+## Control

+SAFEs provide founders with more control at the early stage of the startup  since the investors are *not* shareholders.
+Specifically:
-By not having investors as shareholders, Founder can generally sell the company without needing investor consent (since the investors are *not* shareholders).
-Company can also issue additional options or enter into other financing agreements without needing the consent of the existing investors.
+* Founder can sell the company without needing investor consent
+* Company can also issue additional options or enter into other financing agreements without needing the consent of investors.

-## Cheaper
+## Cost

 SAFEs are free—and can be downloaded from YC’s website or used from legal startups like Clerky.
+You should always use a counsel when negotiating side letters though.
-A priced round typically costs $5k-$25K at the seed stage—although many law firms are wiling to offer a fixed price for the company’s first equity financing.
+Meanwhile A priced round typically costs $5k-$25K at the seed stage—although many law firms are wiling to offer a fixed price for the company’s first equity financing.

-## Mixed Dilution
+##  Dilution

-While a priced round's pre-money conversion is generally more favorable to founders than a SAFE's post-money conversion, the difference in dilution between these two methods extends beyond this simple comparison.
+While a priced round's pre-money conversion is more favorable to founders than a SAFE's post-money conversion, the difference in dilution between these two methods extends beyond this simple comparison.
 It depends on several factors that founders can't predict in advance:

 - The number of SAFE rounds raised
 - The size of the option pool demanded by Series Seed investors compared to Series A investors, and the number of options granted between rounds